Manor of Silverton: Combe Satchfield

+The house was built on the site of the early Georgian manor house of Combe Satchfield, anciently Culme Sachville, which formed the core of the new building.

 Domesday Book

 The manor called by Pole (d.1635) Culm Sachvill and Culm Reigny was said by him to have been "neere the river of Culme", from which the nearby town of Collumpton is named, "the chiefest place on her stream that beareth her name" (Risdon).
 In the Domesday Book of 1086 it was recorded as COLVN (i.e. "Colun"), and was one of eleven manors held in Devon in-chief from King William the Conqueror by his Saxon thane Godwin.
 The latter was one of only twenty Saxon thanes in Devonshire who survived the Norman Conquest of 1066 and retained their antiquated high status as thanes and became tenants-in-chief under the new Norman king.
 There had however been various changes in the manors held by this select group of Saxon thanes after the Norman Conquest as of the eleven manors Godwin held under the Norman king in 1086, he had held only three in 1066 under King Edward the Confessor, namely Chittlehampton, Holbrook and Down Umfraville.
 The extra eight manors he held in 1086, including COLVN, had all previously been held by the Saxon Alstan, who held nothing in 1086.
 Culme was in the ancient hundred of Hayridge.